drts01/notes/stackedit/Mentor/Overview.md

 ## Conflict mediator
 By default this will be an organizer.
 Any member may fullfill this role, provided all parties agree.
 Function:
- 1. Help ensure the converstion is productive.
+ 1. Help ensure the conversion is productive.
 	 2. i.e. encourage taking breaking if things are getting too emotional
 	 3. facilitate disscussion with out interuptions/speaking over one another

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzNDc1OTYyNSwzMjI1ODM3NzQsLTEwNT
+eyJoaXN0b3J5IjpbMTEwMTYyNTQ3NSwzMjI1ODM3NzQsLTEwNT
 kwMzc0MSwtODA4MDk2NDYzLDE2Mjk2MzUxNyw0OTkxOTk4Nl19

 -->